joshmarnold/frontend-interview-guide/README.md

 # Frontend Software Engineer Interview Guide

-Welcome to the Frontend Software Engineer Interview Guide repository!
-This comprehensive resource is designed to help you prepare effectively for frontend interviews by providing a wide range of topics, examples, and practice problems specifically tailored for frontend developers.
+This comprehensive resource is designed to help prepare effectively for frontend interviews by providing a wide range of topics, examples and practice problems.

 ## Goal of this Guide

-In the limited time available for interview preparation, the goal is to offer a focused and efficient approach to help you maximize your learning and readiness.
+In the limited time available for interview preparation, the goal is to offer a focused and efficient approach to help maximize learning and readiness.
 This guide aims to:

 - Provide all the necessary content in one place, eliminating the need to search across multiple sites.
 - Offer a simple and user-friendly layout for easy navigation and understanding.
 - Focus on essential content relevant to frontend interviews, avoiding unnecessary fluff.
-- Carefully select examples and questions that introduce new ideas, techniques, and problem-solving approaches.
+- Carefully select examples and questions that introduce new ideas, techniques and problem-solving approaches.
 - Ensure all content is freely accessible without any locked or restricted material.
-- Provide knowledge, problem-solving strategies, examples, and questions to assess your understanding.

 ## Repository Structure